rodgars/basics/README.md

 The apps were developed separatelly during the course, but I grouped all components in the same app and changed the style.

-The ideia was created some app using React and Redux, integrating with 3th party APIs such as Youtuber, GoogleMaps and others.
+The ideia was created some app using React and Redux, integrating with 3th party APIs such as Youtube, GoogleMaps and others.

 Link of the course: https://www.udemy.com/react-redux